• Skip to main content

 Looking at the short divergence signals you can see that they were all unprofitable although they all lost less than the benchmark returns.

 #2.
-Stochastics Divergence Strategy
+Stochastics Divergence Trading Strategy

 A second way to trade divergence is using the Stochastics indicator.